bradyjoslin/assembllm/README.md

 - `model`: LLM model to use for completions response
 - `temperature`: temperature value for the completion response
 - `role`: prompt to use as the system message for the prompt

-## Sample Plugins

-Sample plugins are provided in the `/plugins` directory and show how to build plug-ins using C#, Rust, and Go.
-These samples are also used in the default configuration.

 ## Installing